 John Cooper specializes in corporate, industrial, and commercial photography for various business communities in Texas and teaches basic skills to other burgeoning photographers.
-If you are just starting out, or looking for a refresher, check out his advice below.
-You can also read more tips for architectural photography from John on our blog.
-Here is his advice on whether tilt-shift lenses are worth it for photographers.
+If you are just starting out in tilt-shift photography, or looking for a refresher, check out his advice below.

-Tilt-Shift Lens Basics Part 1: How Learning Tilt-Shift Techniques Will Improve Your Photography
+Tilt-Shift Lens Basics: How Learning Tilt-Shift Techniques Will Improve Your Photography

 by John Cooper